-Before jumping into some of the long-term side effects of hormonal birth control, let’s look at a few statistics.
-In the United States:
+Before diving into some of the long-term side effects of hormonal birth control, let’s look at a few statistics:

 Birth control is prescribed for preventing pregnancy and to control acne, but also for a variety of fertility issues such as endometriosis, PCOS, ovarian cysts, pain associated with fertility issues, PMS, and irregular menstrual cycles.

 If you’ve ever taken any hormone-based birth control methods, you know that they come with an assortment of short term side effects:

 But did you know that some of the long term side effects can actually impact your overall health for a lot longer than just the first few months you’ve come off them?